19 Cherry Shrimp Facts That Will Surely Amaze You!

 4. Molting Helps Cherry Shrimps To Grow

-If you’ve been keeping cherry shrimps for some time, you’ve definitely seen white shrimp body lying on the substrate.
+If you’ve been keeping cherry shrimps for some time, you’ve definitely seen white shrimp bodies lying on the substrate.
 Many beginners mistake those for dead shrimps.
 But that is not the case.

-Actually these are the old exoskeletons of the cherry shrimps.
-The shrimps get rid of their old exoskeleton and form a new one.
-It’s like changing a dress.
+These are actually the cherry shrimp’s old exoskeletons.
+The shrimp get rid of their old exoskeleton and form a new one—it’s like changing a dress.
 This process is known as molting.

-Molting is extremely important for the growth of cherry shrimps.
-They molt as they grow.
-This is a completely natural process for them.
-At the younger stage, cherry shrimps molt almost once a week.
+Molting is extremely important for the growth of cherry shrimp.
+They molt as they grow, a completely natural process.
+At the younger stage, cherry shrimp molt almost once a week.

-It can be difficult for the beginners to distinguish between a molted skin and dead shrimp.
-Here’s the way you can identify both.
+It can be difficult for beginners to distinguish between molted skin and dead shrimp.
+Here’s how you can identify both.
 Molted skin will appear whitish in color.
 They look exactly like a living shrimp.

 On the other hand, dead shrimps turn pinkish after a while.